lksriemer/openlb/README.md

 # OpenLB - Open Source Lattice Boltzmann Code

-The OpenLB project is a C++ package for the implementation of lattice Boltzmann methods adressing a vast range of tansport problems.
+The OpenLB project is a C++ package for the implementation of lattice Boltzmann methods adressing a vast range of transport problems.

 ## Dependencies

-The only mandatory external dependency of OpenLB is GNU Make and a C++ compiler with C++17 support.
-This includes all reasonably recent versions of GCC, Clang and ICC.
+The only mandatory external dependency of OpenLB is GNU Make and a C++ compiler with C++20 support.
+This includes all reasonably recent versions of GCC, Clang and Intel ICX.

-GPU support depends on Nvidia CUDA 11.4 or later.
+GPU support depends on Nvidia CUDA 12 or later.

 ## Installation

-1. Adjust the `config.mk` file to fit your local compiler environment (examples for some common configurations are available in `config/`
+1. Adjust the `config.mk` file to fit your local compiler environment (examples for some common configurations are available in `config/`)
 2. Build the embedded dependencies using `make`
 3. Switch to any of the examples and compile it using `make`